Contramodules

 So (what we would call) \emph{projective contramodules} over the ring of $l$\+adic integers $\Z_l$ were studied in~\cite{Har} in connection with the classification of (what Harrison called) \emph{co\+torsion abelian groups}.
 A definitive result in this direction was obtained by Enochs in~\cite{En}, where (what are since known as) \emph{flat cotorsion modules} over a Noetherian commutative ring were classified in terms of (what we call) projective contramodules over complete Noetherian local rings (see also~\cite[Theorem~1.3.8]{Pcosh}).
 The argument in~\cite{En} was based on Matlis' classification of injective modules~\cite{Mat1}.
 An equivalence between the categories of (what we would call) injective discrete modules and projective contramodules over $\Z_l$ was also noticed in~\cite{Har}.

 As to the arbitrary (not necessarily projective) contramodules over $\Z_l$, these were studied under the name of \emph{Ext-$l$-complete} abelian groups by Bousfield and Kan~\cite{BK} and as \emph{weakly $l$\+complete} abelian groups by Jannsen~\cite{Jan}.
 Finally, contramodules over the adic completions of Noetherian (and certain other) rings became known as \emph{cohomologically complete} modules in the papers of Yekutieli et al.~\cite{PSY,PSY2,Yek2}.
-All these names are derived from reflection over the basic fact that contramodules over $\Z_l$ and other adic completions are actually \emph{always} adically complete, but \emph{not} necessarily adically separated (as the above-mentioned counterexamples show).
+These names are derived from reflection over the basic fact that contramodules over $\Z_l$ and other adic completions are actually \emph{always} adically complete, but \emph{not} necessarily adically separated (as the above-mentioned counterexamples show).
 Partially extending Enochs' result, over a Noetherian commutative ring of Krull dimension~$1$ all cotorsion modules can be described in terms of divisible modules and arbitrary contramodules over the completions of the ring at its maximal ideals~\cite{Pcta}.

-\Subsection{0.4} In the author's own research, contramodules first appeared as a necessary ingredient for developing the \emph{semi-infinite cohomology theory} of associative algebraic structures~\cite{Plet}, and were subsequently studied in connection with the phenomenon of \emph{comodule-contramodule correspondence}~\cite{Psli}, which means \emph{covariant} equivalences between appropriate categories of comodules and contramodules.
+\Subsection{0.4} In the author's own research, contramodules first appeared as a necessary ingredient for developing the \emph{semi-infinite cohomology theory} of associative algebraic structures~\cite{Plet}, and were subsequently studied in connection with the phenomenon of \emph{comodule-contramodule correspondence}~\cite{Psli}.
+The latter means \emph{covariant} equivalences between appropriate categories of comodules and contramodules.
 The simplest example is the natural equivalence between the additive categories of injective left comodules and projective left contramodules over a coalgebra~$\C$ over a field~$k$.
 Attempting to extend this equivalence to \emph{complexes} of left $\C$\+comodules and left $\C$\+contramodules using complexes of injective comodules and projective contramodules as resolutions, one discovers that unbounded acyclic complexes of contramodules are sometimes assigned to irreducible comodules and vice versa.